stlartworks/stlartworks.github.io/_posts/2016-05-23-queeny-sculpture-dedication.md

 title: New ArtWorks Sculpture to be Dedicated at Queeny Park!

 featureImg: artbq_openingweb.jpg
-teaser: ArtWorks, Nature Conservancy partner for "Growing a Healthier Meramec"
+teaser: ArtWorks, Nature Conservancy partner for "Growing a Healthier Meramec"...
 homepage: true
 event: Tuesday, June 7, 2016, 9am
 ---